KiltedCode/khandaria-campaign/sessions/2019/2019-09-12-csi-watcher.md

 lost trail, not sure if magically erased or just lost over rocks
 very smooth face, almost like a knife, dwarves said most likely mining explosives to get that
 **detect magic** for "overwhelming aura" that deflected our portal
-`Guros` might be able to use some pull, but heard about our screw up with `Soren`
+`Gurrus` might be able to use some pull, but heard about our screw up with `Soren`
-`Guros` said you might not have been wrong, rumors about `Kulug the Cruel`
+`Gurrus` said you might not have been wrong, rumors about `Kulug the Cruel`
 Warns that `Soren` is less tolerant about a lot of things than `Magnus` was

-`Guros` leads us to palace, talks to `Pellum` about spell
+`Gurrus` leads us to palace, talks to `Pellum` about spell
-decides to send us with `Guros`
+decides to send us with `Gurrus`
 takes us to back of palace grounds
 at base of cliff are contingent of guards and wizards
 cast **fly** on the guard, goes up and everyone just watching
 then he flies out and in a circle
 we all get **fly** and go up, a bunch of archers up there
-`Captain Baron` in charge up here from palace guard, `Guros`
+`Captain Baron` in charge up here from palace guard, `Gurrus`
 when mention previous `Khan`, he remembers we were tight and shaken a little
 let's me **detect magic** and find overwhelming magic trace, mage confirms
 abjuration spells that must have been very strong